Joshua-Stacy-VA/Vista-VAM/A&A/VA_Guides/A&A SOP Guide_2019-02.md

 Importing Scan Data into RiskVision
 RiskVision imports Nessus scan data from CSOC via the Threat & Vulnerability Manager (TVM).
 Nessus scan data was imported and made available to the field on April 1, 2014.
 TVM training was provided to the field on March 26 and 27, 2014.

-Reference 1: Authorization Requirements Standard Operating Procedure (SOP) / Guide Ð A&A Home Documents Reference 2: TVM Training
+Reference 1: Authorization Requirements Standard Operating Procedure (SOP) / Guide A&A Home Documents Reference 2: TVM Training

 ## 6. NIST SP 800-53 Rev 3 to Rev 4 Transition